AdamMoffitt/Pensieve-AR/README.md

 Users can upload Photo / Video Memories, tag them to locations, and other users that visit the location can see those memories in AR!

+Alternatively, users can turn on Instagram Mode which pulls down images geotagged to your exact location and displays a gallery of images around you in Artificial Reality that were posted around you.

 ### Technologies:
  - Apple AR Kit (Augmented Reality)
  - Instagram bot / API scraping